grafana/loki/docs/sources/clients/promtail/configuration.md

 "OriginResponseHTTPExpires", "OriginResponseHTTPLastModified"`

-- `all` includes all `extended` fields and adds `"BotScore", "BotScoreSrc", "ClientRequestBytes", "ClientSrcPort", "ClientXRequestedWith", "CacheTieredFill", "EdgeResponseCompressionRatio", "EdgeServerIP", "FirewallMatchesSources", "FirewallMatchesActions", "FirewallMatchesRuleIDs", "OriginResponseBytes", "OriginResponseTime", "ClientDeviceType", "WAFFlags", "WAFMatchedVar", "EdgeColoID"`
+- `all` includes all `extended` fields and adds `"BotScore", "BotScoreSrc", "ClientRequestBytes", "ClientSrcPort", "ClientXRequestedWith", "CacheTieredFill", "EdgeResponseCompressionRatio", "EdgeServerIP", "FirewallMatchesSources", "FirewallMatchesActions", "FirewallMatchesRuleIDs", "OriginResponseBytes", "OriginResponseTime", "ClientDeviceType", "WAFFlags", "WAFMatchedVar", "EdgeColoID", "RequestHeaders", "ResponseHeaders"`

 To learn more about each field and its value, refer to the [Cloudflare documentation](https://developers.cloudflare.com/logs/reference/log-fields/zone/http_requests).